bspguy/lx-scripts/README.md

 # lx-scripts
-Linux scripts for causal usage
+Linux scripts for causal and development usage